Niger: Biodiversity

-The territory of Niger contains five terrestrial ecoregions: Sahelian Acacia savanna, West Sudanian savanna, Lake Chad flooded savanna, South Saharan steppe and woodlands, and West Saharan montane xeric woodlands.

-The north is covered by deserts and semi-deserts.
+There are five terrestrial ecoregions: Sahelian Acacia savanna, West Sudanian savanna, Lake Chad flooded savanna, South Saharan steppe and woodlands, and West Saharan montane xeric woodlands.
+The north is covered by desert and semi-desert.
 The typical mammal fauna consists of addax antelopes, scimitar-horned oryx, gazelles, and in the mountains, Barbary sheep.
 The Aïr and Ténéré National Nature Reserve was founded in the northern parts to protect these species.

-The southern parts are naturally dominated savannahs.
-The W National Park, situated in the bordering area to Burkina Faso and Benin, belongs to "one of the most important areas" for wildlife in Western Africa, which is called the WAP (W–Arli–Pendjari) Complex.
+Southern Niger is dominated by savanna.
+The W National Park, situated in the bordering area to Burkina Faso and Benin, belongs to one of the most important areas for wildlife in Western Africa, which is called the WAP (W–Arli–Pendjari) Complex.
 It has a population of the West African lion and one of the last populations of the Northwest African cheetah.
 Other wildlife includes elephants, buffaloes, roan antelopes, kob antelopes and warthogs.
-The West African giraffe is found in the further north where it has its last relict population.
+A relict population of West African giraffe is in the north.

 Environmental issues include destructive farming practices as a result of population pressure, illegal hunting, bush fires in some areas and human encroachment upon the flood plains of the Niger River for paddy cultivation.
 Dams constructed on the Niger River in the neighboring countries of Mali and Guinea and within Niger are cited as a reason for a reduction of water flow in the Niger River—which has a direct effect upon the environment.
-A "lack of adequate staff" to guard wildlife in the parks and reserves is another factor cited for loss of wildlife.
+A lack of adequate staff to guard wildlife in the parks and reserves is another factor cited for loss of wildlife.
 Farmer-managed natural regeneration is practiced since 1983 to increase food and timber production, and resilience to climate extremes.